 Like most countries in Europe, Germany has a dearth of public bathrooms.
 And you can’t go to the loo unless you have cash.
 In particular, you have to have coins.
 It costs .50 or 1 euro to pee in Germany.
 Even at McDonalds!

-Driving in Germany is pretty damn easy, especially compared to my recent geographical cures in other European countries.
-The roads are good, people behave, and there aren't any tolls or special permits/stickers required to drive.
-You don't even need an international drivers license.
-It's the perfect place for a road trip through Bavaria or on the Romantic Road.
+Driving in Germany is pretty damn easy, especially compared to my recent geographical cures in other European countries like Portugal or Spain.
+The roads are good, people behave, and there aren’t any tolls or special permits/stickers required to drive.

 Some highways have no speed limit.
 Others do.
 Be sure to watch for speed traps heading into small towns.